jqlang/jq/docs/content/manual/manual.md

   equivalent escape sequence.

   ::: Compatibility
-  jaq does not support this option.
+  gojq and jaq do not support this option.
   :::

 * `--sort-keys` / `-S`: